Learning from a Biased Sample

-The formulation \eqref{eq:our_dro_formal} may look challenging to use as the basis for a practical approach to learning.
-First, it is formulated in terms of the marginal distribution $Q_X$ which may sometimes be known \citep[e.g.,][]{nie2021covariate}, but often is not known.
-Second, the optimization problem \eqref{eq:our_dro_formal} has a min-max form that is not obviously amenable to statistical learning.
-However, as shown below, both of these concerns can be resolved: There exists a single function $h^*_\Gamma$ that solves the problem \eqref{eq:our_dro_formal} simultaneously for any $Q_X$ that is absolutely continuous with respect to $P_X$, and furthermore this $h^*_\Gamma$ can be characterized as the minimizer of a convex loss defined in terms of the observed data distribution $P$.
-Specifically, we show the following.
+We are now ready to spell out our characterization result for robust learning under $\Gamma$-biased sampling.
+For now, we assume that $h$ lies in $L^{2}(P_{X}, \, \mathcal{X})$, the space of square-integrable measurable functions with respect to $P_{X}$ (Section \ref{subsec:simpler_function_class} handles the case where $h$ lies in a constrained function class).
+We demonstrate that there exists a single function $h^*_\Gamma$ that solves the problem \eqref{eq:our_dro} simultaneously for any $Q_X$ that is absolutely continuous with respect to $P_X$ and $\sup_{x \in \mathcal{X}} {dP_{X}(x)}\,/\,{dQ_{X}(x)} < \infty$, and furthermore this $h^*_\Gamma$ can be characterized as the minimizer of a convex loss defined in terms of the observed data distribution $P$.